- Hue-Sun Ahn, Ph.D. – Licensed Psychologist, Assistant Director

-Mark J. Forest joined the staff as Director of Counseling and Psychological Services in September of 2014.
+Mark J. Forest joined the staff as Director of Mental Health Services (formerly CAPS) in September of 2014.
 In 2017 Dr. Forest became Interim Assistant Vice President for Student Affairs – Health and Wellness, which was made permanent in 2018.
 Dr. Forest is a NJ and PA Licensed Psychologist with over 28 years experience in university/college mental health services.
 Dr. Forest came to TCNJ from Rutgers University, where he worked as the Associate Director for Clinical Training for many years.

 Dr. Forest has a strong interest in young adult development, mental health administration, and professional training and supervision in college mental health.
 His clinical interests are varied and include affective disorders, anxiety disorders, trauma, abuse, serious mental health concerns, relationship issues, LGBTQ concerns and issues of diversity and social justice.